State Variables and Constraints in Thermodynamics of Solids and Their Implications: Fundamental relation of equilibrium

 {\bf Corollary 1: Existence of the fundamental relation of equilibrium}

 {\em Under given constraints with a fixed $U$, the thermodynamic coordinates $\{ X_{j} \}$ of a system are uniquely determined when the system is in equilibrium.}

 This is a direct consequence of Theorem 1.
 For each set of constraints $\{ \xi_{j} \}$, there is one and only one equilibrium state, and hence the equilibrium state fixes only one value $X_{j}$ for each $\xi_{j}$.
 Some $X_{i}$ may not be independent of the others.
 In this case, by restricting a set $\{ X_{j} \}$ to the set containing only independent variables $\{ X_{j} \}_{j=1, \dots, M}$, this uniqueness is warranted.
 A formal proof is given in Ref.~\cite{Munster-ST}.
-The space spanned by the chosen coordinates together with $U=X_{0}$ is called the {\it state space} with the dimension being $M+1$.
 The uniqueness of $\{ X_{j} \}$ for a given equilibrium state entails the existence of an equation that relates all the TCs $\{ X_{j} \}$ uniquely.
-This equation is called {\it the fundamental relation of equilibrium} (FRE),
+This equation is called {\it the fundamental relation of equilibrium} (FRE) \cite{FundamentalEquation}

-in the entropy representation \cite{Gibbs, Callen, Gyftopoulos}.
-By changing the variables to other sets, the free energy can take the same role.
+in the entropy representation \cite{Gibbs}.
+By changing the variables to other sets, the free energy takes the same role.
 Corollary 1 guarantees the existence of the FRE, but a concrete form of the equation cannot be obtained from the laws of thermodynamics alone.
 To obtain a concrete form, we need specific models, empirical rules, or help of statistical mechanics.
-This is true even for an ideal gas, the equation of the internal energy $U=(3/2)RT$ ($R$: the gas constant) is obtained by assuming that the specific heat is independent of $T$ and $V$.
+This is true even for an ideal gas, the equation of the internal energy $U=(3/2)RT$ ($R$: the gas constant) is obtained on the assumption that the specific heat is independent of $T$ and $V$.

 A special form of the FRE is useful for analyzing TCs.
 We know that the FRE of ideal gases is given by $S=\ln (UV/N)$ with an appropriate reference state.
 As in this example, when the Hamiltonian of a system can be diagonalized with respect to $\{ X_{j} \}$, $S$ is factorized as